Notes to Heidegger’s Aesthetics

 84. In Heidegger’s terms of art, this means understanding the “being of entities” in terms of “being as such” (Thomson 2005, p.
 164).

-85. Hence, the humble but difficult “task” (Aufgabe) Heidegger thus sets for himself and for us in “The Origin of the Work of Art,” as he rather mysteriously suggests, is simply “to see the riddle…that art itself is,” not “to solve the riddle” (PLT 79/GA5 67).
+85. Hence, the humble but difficult “task” (Aufgabe) Heidegger thus sets for himself and for us in “The Origin of the Work of Art,” as he rather mysteriously suggests, is simply “to see the riddle…that art itself is,” not “to solve the riddle” (PLT 79/GA5 67), or to encounter for ourselves the seemingly inexhaustible abundance of possibilities that great art discloses, not to try to yoke them all together into a totalizing framework.

 86. See EHP, pp. 51-65; “The Origin of the Work of Art” builds on the same view: “Language, by naming beings for the first time, first brings beings to word and to appearance.”
 (PLT 73/GA5 61)